The federal government will soon require electronic visit verification for CMS-funded home care visits. How can agencies comply?

 With data from the ELD, fleet managers can see locations where trucks have to wait an unreasonably long time to load or unload, which reduces the driver’s available driving time.
 Fleets can also use the data to incentivize customer behavior, such as prioritizing service to locations that respect drivers’ time or imposing fees for wait times longer than the two-hour free period.

 A number of larger fleets such as Schneider and Old Dominion had adopted ELDs or Automatic Onboard Recording Devices (AOBRD) prior to the 2018 deadline and had worked through any capacity constraints.
-Many fleets adopted in-cab ELD solutions using Samsung mobile devices such as the Tab Active2 rugged tablet for efficient fleet management.
+Many fleets adopted in-cab ELD solutions using Samsung mobile devices for efficient fleet management.
 (Fleets still relying on AOBRD have until Dec.
 16, 2019 to upgrade to ELD.)

 Added Apps Drive Profitability